 In sizable number of cases, it leads to decreased levels of leptin, and when leptin decreases, it leads to increased appetite and a decreased number of calories burned at rest.

 As a result, you may lose weight short-term only to gain more weight eventually!
 In a word, sustainable weight loss is not possible through crash diet.

 BMR (Basal Metabolic Rate) makes up 75% of the calories burnt every day.
 High metabolism is important for losing weight, but crash diet makes the metabolic rate lower.

 This is because muscle breakdown occurs with crash dieting, leading to less muscle, which in turns leads to lower metabolic rate.

 As a result, you gain more weight than actually lose it!

 Can Cause Micro-Nutritional Deficiencies

-Holistic health is not the purpose of crash dieting, but mere weight loss achieved in a short span of time.
+Holistic health is not the purpose of crash diet, but mere weight loss achieved in a short span of time.
 It often leads to micro-nutrient deficiencies, which, in turn, slow down your metabolism.

 Micro-nutrients predominantly determine the healthy balance of your metabolism.
 In other words, they are the cornerstone of your healthy metabolic rate.

 Low calorie diets may actually help in your drastic weight loss program, but they are very restrictive in nature.
 When you crash diet, your body cannot generate all the micro-nutrients necessary for maintaining the optimum health of your body.